Green Infrastructure

 - Encourages a smarter, integrated approach to development which ensures that Europe’s limited space is used in as efficient and coherent a way as possible

-- One of the primary benefits of Green Infrastructure is its ability to perform several functions in the same spatial area.
+- Performs several functions in the same spatial area.
 In contrast to most ‘grey’ infrastructures, which usually have only one single objective, GI is multifunctional, helping to promote win-win solutions

 To live sustainably we must take full account of the environmental effect of our resource use and consumption patterns.
-Since almost three-quarters of the world live in cities, cities are the obvious place to start making positive environmental changes.
+Since over half of the world's population live in cities or urban centres, these areas are the obvious place to start making positive environmental changes.

 Upload to this page